Radiation Oncology Residency

 - monthly faculty research conferences

 - less frequent conferences: Visiting Professor lectures; oncology grand rounds; mock oral boards sessions; In-Training exam review; “best of” medical or scientific conference reports

 Regular multidisciplinary conferences are held in conjunction with the Breast Oncology, Gynecologic Oncology, Medical Oncology, Surgical Oncology, Head and Neck Surgery, Pediatric Oncology, Neuro-Oncology and Gastrointestinal Oncology programs.
 Residents also have an opportunity to attend a variety of oncology-related lectures and symposia elsewhere on the UNC campus.

-The Departmental faculty include fourteen ABR-certified radiation oncologists (including those at our satellite facilities), seven ABR-certified radiation physicists, four radiation/cancer biologists, two faculty members devoted largely to education, and joint faculty from the Department of Computer Science.
+The Departmental faculty include twenty one ABR-certified radiation oncologists (including those at our affiliates), twelve ABR-certified medical physicists, four radiation/cancer biologists, two faculty members devoted largely to education, three faculty members involved in LEAN management and human factors research, and joint faculty from the Department of Computer Science.
 Most are actively involved in the clinical care of oncology patients, teaching and/or research.
-In addition to mentoring residents, faculty members are also involved in education and training programs for medical students, graduate students, radiation therapists, medical dosimetrists and practicing physicians.
+In addition to mentoring radiation oncology and medical physics residents, faculty members are also involved in education and training programs for medical students, graduate students and postdoctoral fellows, radiation therapists and medical dosimetrists.
 They have ongoing research programs, hold leadership roles in national clinical protocol development, and make regular contributions to scientific conferences at the local, regional, national and international levels.